Skip to main content

 12 mentions Positive Neutral Negative

 The gameplay is characterized by a mix of interesting mechanics, including a unique enemy possession feature that allows for aggressive strategies, though it lacks depth and polish.
-While the core shooting mechanics are solid and offer varied strategies, the overall experience can feel shallow and repetitive due to limited levels and design issues.
-Despite these drawbacks, the game provides a fast-paced, enjoyable experience reminiscent of classic shooters, with a blend of silliness and hyper-violent action.
+While the core shooting mechanics are solid and offer varied strategies, the overall experience feels somewhat shallow and could benefit from additional levels and refinement.
+Despite its challenges and some design issues, the game delivers a fast-paced, enjoyable experience reminiscent of classic shooters.

 • “Apart from the usual shooting mechanic, you can also 'possess' enemies and use them to kill other enemies.”

-• “The mechanics are solid and varied enough to allow for various strategies per level; although a couple more levels or areas to use them would not harm the game at all as you don't get a terribly long period of time with the sets of powers you are given access to.”
+• “The mechanics are solid and varied enough to allow for various strategies per level; although a couple more levels or areas to use them would enhance the game experience.”

 • “A really enjoyable top-down shooter in the tradition of other fast-paced games such as the venerable Doom, promising no-holds-barred combat and intuitive yet novel mechanics.”